hisandeepangara/hisandeepangara.github.io/_posts/2025-01-30-CardsAreCoolBut.md

 ### End conversation

 Now, users can successfully switch to another topic that the copilot recognizes based on intent.
 For example, if the user is in the Greeting topic, where an adaptive card is waiting for input, but they suddenly decide to provide feedback by entering a prompt like "Feedback" or "I want to provide Feedback," the system will redirect them to the Feedback topic, as long as it’s configured as mentioned in the settings above.
-However, when the feedback topic reaches its last node, it may prompt the same adaptive card where the user left off, which could create a poor experience.
-To avoid this, ensure that the **End Conversation** node is used appropriately in these topics to properly conclude the conversation.
+However, when the feedback topic reaches its last node, it may prompt the same adaptive card where the user left off, which could create a not so good experience.
+To avoid this, ensure that the **"End Conversation"** node is used appropriately in these topics to properly conclude the conversation.

 ![alt text](/assets/EndConvo.png)